JoshKowal/Denver-Nuggets-2020-Playoff-Analysis/README.md

 4. Run the R script to generate each of the visualizations (change the working directory to the directory in which you cloned the repository).
 5. Run CompressionCommands.txt in your local terminal to create a 2x2 grid of the animated visualizations.
 ## Note:
 I will do more work on this repository so that each csv file and data visualization ends up in either a folder for data or a folder for visualizations.
+You will need to make sure you have **ffmpeg** installed first